The salt water flush recipe is now more popular then ever.

 Sea Salt Water Flush

-Drinking a mixture of salt ignites the body’s own mechanism of natural detoxification and elimination of waste.
-This helps the digestive system to return to normal, be lighter, less slow and less stressed.
+Drinking a mixture of salt and water ignites the body’s own mechanism of natural detoxification and elimination of waste.

 Salt Water Flush Master Cleanse

 You can do several rinses in a row, but I discourage doing it every day.
 Place them all week.
 Rinsing with salt water is safe and beneficial to the body, but doing so often can cause electrolyte imbalances and cause dizziness, muscle fatigue or changes in blood pressure.